yugenyeap/Boxing-Odds/README.md

 # Boxing-Odds
 A NodeJS web application.
 A mashup of the BoxRec and Odds API

+# Important Notice
+This unfortunately no longer works as the OddsAPI site is no longer available.
+I have created a similar project using NFL odds here: https://github.com/yugenyeap-portfolio/NFL-odds

+# Overview

 This project is one of favourite node.js projects I have created at university.
 As I am a huge boxing fan I created a node application which queries a sports betting odds API and the BoxRec API (The official record keeper for every professional boxer's profile).

 The two API's that were used: